-- Decoy Leader: The Borad uses the face of an old man to cover for his true identity.
+- Decoy Leader: The Borad who speaks to the other characters through the communicator screen is actually a life-like android, used to cover for his true appearance and identity.

 - Even Evil Has Standards: When he learns the Borad's true genocidal plan, even Tekker rebels against him.
 Unfortunately for him, he chooses to announce this while standing right in front of the Borad's time-accelerating death ray.
 You can probably guess what happens next.

-- Fate Worse than Death Apparently being sent to Scotland is this.
-Was this episode written by Garth Marenghi?
+- Fate Worse than Death: Apparently Borad being sent to Scotland is this.

-- Hand Wave: How did the Doctor survive his heroic sacrifice near the end?
-When Peri attempts to ask this pertinent question, the Doctor brushes it aside, and he never does get around to explaining.
+- How did the Doctor survive the Bandril missile near the end?
+When Peri attempts to ask this pertinent question, the Doctor brushes it aside and he never does get around to explaining.note

 - Heroic Sacrifice: The Doctor, and Herbert steer the TARDIS in the way of a planetary destroying missile.